Google Pixel 6 vs Pixel 5a: main differences

 Pixel 5a cameras

-The Pixel 6 has a dual-camera system on its back, which sports a 50MP main camera and a 12MP ultra-wide camera.
+The Pixel 6 has a dual-camera system on its back, which sports an upgraded 50MP main camera and a 12MP ultra-wide camera.
 For reference, its predecessor had a 12.2MP main and a 16MP ultra-wide camera, and photos generally turned out well detailed, with good dynamic range and lifelike colors.

 But the interesting thing about the Pixel 6's camera is not just in the specs.
 Actually, Google has gone out of its way to ensure the Pixel 6 camera delivers great results with a few new software features that will elevate your camera-taking experience to the next level.
 For example, the new Magic Eraser feature makes it possible to erase objects in the background that have been messing up your perfect photo (it works even on older photos, not just on the ones you just took), while Motion Mode brings more action to your photos.